Configuring Individual Pages

 Custom Canonical URL

-Set a custom canonical URL for a Page.
-Custom URLs set in this way take precedence over the global and instance level settings.
+Set a custom canonical URL for a page.
+Custom URLs configured in this manner take precedence over the System Settings configuration.

 Keywords